 If you want communication to go a little easier, then try having the more serious discussions while you are walking, sharing a snack at a restaurant that has pretty high traffic and noise, or anywhere your child tells you he or she would feel more like opening up and engaging you.

 These four tips might seem pretty basic, yet I know from experience that doesn’t always mean they are easily remembered and put into practice.
 Often, the most important factor is your commitment as a father to make communication a priority and then devote the time and energy to making sure it happens.

 My online tools and resources—at The Communication Cure: Meaningful Talk … Made Easy—are all about making it easier and more natural for you and your child to have a safe, meaningful conversation.

 The free Man of Steel talks will be a great way for you to get started.
 If you’ve seen the movie, you will be able to talk with your child or as a family about what you liked in the movie (Talk #1), how our world is full of tragedy and crisis like Clark’s world, and how your child is coping with it (Talk #2), and how your child relates to Clark’s mistreatment growing up and as a young man (Talk #3).
 You can get started right here.

 Thank you, Keith.

-And I’m curious about how you have experienced some of Keith’s suggestions with your kids.
-Do you revisit important topics with your kids?
+Have you experienced some of Keith’s suggestions with your kids?
+Do you revisit important topics with them?
 And how have you seen factors like location and eye contact affect your conversations?
 Do you regularly discuss movies with your kids after you watch them?
 Please join the discussion by leaving a message below or on our Facebook page.

 Then, make sure you check out more of what Keith is doing at The Communication Cure.